mic051/cse15l-lab-reports/lab3/index.md

 chapter-2.txt 2%
 ```

 `-m` shows how far you are in the file relative to the entire size as a percentage at the bottom.
 This is useful for seeing how large a file is (relatively) and how far in it you are.
+I used the source mentioned at the beginning.

+### -N

 `less -N chapter-1.txt`